nerdpai/Sieczka-Systems-Networking/Systems.md

 #### ***tunneling***

-So waht is tunneling in ssh?
+So what is tunneling in ssh?

 I do not know how about You, but i prefer to learn by examples.
 Image, that You have server on which the database is running localy on some port,